bry/bry/README.md

 - [Sportsara](https://sportsara.com/) - A freemium, simple health & performance metrics tracker for match scores, calories-burned-per-point estimates, player profiles, and leaderboards for badminton doubles players, groups, coaches and organizations
   - Problems Sportsara solves for doubles badminton pairs:
-    - Personal games played disappear forever (no recording data, no analytics for improving)
+    - Weekly personal games played disappear forever (no recording data, no analytics for improving)
     - Nobody knows how good doubles pairs truly are
     - Orgs have no historical memory
     - Badminton improvement is invisible (without data, improvement feels random)